 The Directorate of Human Spaceflight is devoted to exploiting the International Space Station and to shaping the future of the European contribution to human exploration.

 The Directorate of Science and Robotic Exploration is devoted to the mandatory scientific programme and to the part of exploration dedicated to robotic exploration.

 The Directorate of Telecommunications and Integrated Applications reflects the major increase in communication activities in today’s world and tomorrow’s new perspectives opened by PPPs between ESA, industry and operators.
 It also reflects the growth potential for integrated applications in fields such as security, health, energy and development.

 The Galileo Directorate is devoted to the implementation of the Galileo Programme for the European Commission and to other related satellite navigation activities.
 The Directorate is set up to cope with the wide changes that have taken place in this programme concerning the deployment of the Galileo system and its complete infrastructure, and the system level responsibility and industrial prime role that ESA will take on under an Agreement with the European Commission.

 The ESA Council has therefore taken the following decisions:

--To appoint Magali Vaissière D/TIA for a four year term.
-Ms Vaissière is currently ESA’s Head of the Telecommunication Department.
+- Appoint Magali Vaissière D/TIA for a four year term.
+Ms Vaissière is currently ESA’s Head of Telecommunication Department.

 “This result reinforces the team of Directors that will support me in the coming years, introduces for the first time two women in that team and ensures a right balance between internal promotion and new competences.
 I am convinced that the quality of this team will help take ESA to new horizons in the near future,” said ESA’s Director General Jean-Jacques Dordain, welcoming the Council’s decision.